ondrek/amsterdam/README.md

  - From Index to Archive Redirecting support
  - Paggination support

-**About licence and author **
+## About licence and author

+ - No licence
-No licence.
-Author is me, Samuel Ondrek.
+ - Author is me, Samuel Ondrek